schnerring/hugo-theme-gruvbox/README.md

 ### Colors

-Two options are available to configure the theme's colors:
+Two options are available to configure the theme colors:

 - `defaultTheme`: `dark` or `light` (defaults to `light`)
   Default theme color for when a user visits the site for the first time.